These light and flaky cherry turnovers are super easy to make with puff pastry and pie filling and are perfect for breakfast or dessert!

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-These LIGHT and FLAKY cherry turnovers are so easy and delicious that you will want to make them every morning!
-Be sure to stock up on puff pastry next time you are at the store.
+This easy recipe for LIGHT and FLAKY cherry turnovers are so easy and delicious that you will want to make them every morning!
+Be sure to stock up on puff pastry and the other simple ingredients next time you are at the store.

 Cherry Turnover